MicrosoftDocs/learn/learn-pr/github/introduction-to-github/includes/2-what-is-github.md

 ## GitHub Pages

 **GitHub Pages** is a hosting engine that's built right into your GitHub account.
-By following a few conventions, and enabling the feature, you can build your own static site generated from HTML and markdown code pulled directly from your repo.
+By following a few conventions, and enabling the feature, you can build your own static site generated from HTML and markdown code pulled directly from your repository.

 ![GitHub Pages](../media/2-github-pages.png)